wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 -- See https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching

 Redis would allow duplicates of a program to run in several locations, and update a central momoized_cache.
-The example here uses Azure Cache for Redis</a>, a highly-scalable SaaS service fully-managed by Azure based on the open-source Redis in-memory key-value database.
+The example here uses Azure Cache for Redis, a highly-scalable SaaS service fully-managed by Azure based on the open-source Redis in-memory key-value database.

 It helps to write to a more permanent location (in a JSON database) because in order to scale down a Cache, a new instance needs to be setup.